LSU Tigers football: Songs and cheers

 Geaux Tigers – A common cheer for all LSU athletics, Geaux Tigers, pronounced "Go Tigers", is derived from a common ending in Cajun French names, -eaux.
 Fans began using this spelling in the 1990s to add local flavor to the standard cheer.
 The phrase was trademarked by the university in 2005.

 Hot Boudin – A cheer before and during games about famous food in Louisiana.
 It goes "Hot boudin, cold coush-coush, come on tigers, push push push."
 Push is pronounced poosh to rhyme with coush-coush [koosh-koosh].
 Coush-coush is a Cajun dish generally served for breakfast.

 Neck - A rendition of "Talkin' Out the Side of Your Neck", a marching band tune commonly performed by HBCU bands.
 Performances of "Neck" have been infamous due to a vulgar chant based on the song's chorus ("Suck that Tiger dick, bitch").
 In an effort to curb the chant, the tune was banned in 2010, before being allowed sparingly since 2013.
 During a 2018 game against Georgia, the crowd broke into the chant several times despite "Neck" never being played.
 The tune is reportedly planned to be included in the upcoming video game EA Sports College Football 25.

 Tiger bait – LSU fans will yell "Tiger Bait, Tiger Bait" at visiting fans.

 Tiger Bandits – Whenever LSU forces a turnover or gets the ball back via a defensive stop, the LSU band plays the Tiger Bandits song and LSU fans bow in respect to the defensive stop.
 The original title of the song was called "Chinese Bandits", but the title was eventually changed to "Tiger Bandits" (or just simply "Bandits") to make the tradition more inclusive.
 The term "Chinese Bandits" originated as the nickname that LSU Coach Paul Dietzel gave to the defensive unit he organized in 1958, which helped LSU to win its first national championship.
 The next season, the 1959 Chinese Bandit defense held their opponents to an average of only 143.2 yards per game.
 No LSU defense since has done better.

 Jersey No. 18

 Jersey No. 18 is an LSU tradition established in 2003 when quarterback Matt Mauck guided LSU to a national championship.
 After Mauck's final season, he passed jersey No. 18 to running back Jacob Hester, who helped LSU win the 2007 national championship.
 The jersey became synonymous with success on and off the field as well as having a selfless attitude.
 Each season, a player is chosen by the coaching staff to wear the No. 18 jersey.
 In 2017, it was the first year LSU awarded the jersey to two players, one each on offense and defense.

+If an offensive lineman is awarded No. 18, he wears a No. 18 patch on his regular jersey instead of changing numbers.
+NCAA rules require offensive linemen to wear numbers 50–79.